 To avoid this, an estate planning attorney can draft your will for you, ensuring the document meets all legal requirements and communicates your wishes.

 In limited situations, a handwritten will may be a good idea.
 For example, if a person is nearing the end of their life, handwriting their will is better than doing nothing.
 This gives evidence to the probate court of what the testator wants.
 However, the cons of a handwritten will far outweigh the pros.

 If you’re unfamiliar with Texas laws on holographic wills, you may end up creating an unenforceable document.
 Even if you do meet the three criteria for a handwritten will, it’s likely you will leave out important provisions that properly transfer your property.

 When the time comes to administer your estate, beneficiaries, creditors, and other interested parties may argue that your handwritten will is invalid.
 This is known as contesting the will.
 This process can be lengthy and full of acrimony.
 The end result can be damaged family relationships, thousands of dollars in unnecessary expenses, and a painfully prolonged probate process.

 Writing your own will can be costly.
 As mentioned above, your family may spend a significant amount of money going through the court system to determine if your will is valid.

 Let Our Estate Planning Attorneys Draft Your Will

 Are holographic wills legal in Texas?
 Yes.
 Are they a gamble?
 Yes.
 Give yourself (and your family) peace of mind by letting one of our experienced estate planning attorneys draft your will properly.

-At the Law Offices of Kyle Robbins, PLLC, we put families first.
+At the Robbins Estate Law, we put families first.
 We take the time to get to know you, your finances, and your family so we can create estate planning documents that meet your needs and goals.